PySimpleGUI/PySimpleGUI/docs/cookbook.md

     To open/close a section, click on the arrow or name of the section.
-    Section 2 can also be controlled using the checkbox at the top of the window just to show that there are multiple way to trigger events such as these.
+    Section 2 can also be controlled using the checkbox at the top of the window just to show that there is multiple ways to trigger events such as these.

     Copyright 2020 PySimpleGUI.org
 """